dipper74/nebula/README.md

 # Nebula Programming Language

-Nebula is a programming language under development at the first stage.
+Nebula is a under developement programming language from scratch written in C++.

 ## TODO:
-- [ ] The Assembler
+- [-] The Assembler
 	- [ ] Intel Architecture
 		- [x] Registers
 		- [ ] Pointers (SIB)